-I am a final year PhD student in the Department of Computer Science and Technology at Tsinghua University.
-Before that, I received my Bachelor’s degree from Honors College (formerly known as School of Advanced Engineering), Beihang University.
-My advisors are Jiwu Shu and Youyou Lu.
-Currently I’m working as a visiting scholar at ADSL, UW-Madison, advised by Remzi Arpaci-Dusseau, Andrea Arpaci-Dusseau, and Xiangyao Yu.
+I am a Postdoctoral Researcher with the Department of Computer Science and Technology, Tsinghua University.
+I obtained my Ph.D. degree from Tsinghua University (advised by Jiwu Shu and Youyou Lu), and Bachelor degree from Honors College (formerly known as School of Advanced Engineering), Beihang University.
+During 2019 - 2020, I worked as a visiting scholar at ADSL, UW-Madison, advised by Remzi Arpaci-Dusseau, Andrea Arpaci-Dusseau, and Xiangyao Yu.

 My research area mainly covers distributed systems and storage systems.
 I’m particularly interested in building storage systems on emerging hardware (e.g., Non-Volatile Memory, RDMA).
 Recently, I am paying close attention to the “Killer Microseconds” problem.
-My work has been published on ASPLOS’20, VLDB’20, Eurosys’19, DAC’19, USENIX ATC’17, ToS, TC, etc.
+My work has been published on FAST, ICDE, ASPLOS, VLDB, Eurosys, DAC, USENIX ATC, ToS, TC, etc.